ICANN Nominating Committee Participation Agreement

 Nominating Committee Standards of Conduct

-- NomCom members must avoid behavior that would bring the Committee into disrepute or undermine or interfere with deliberations or the integrity of the process by which the Committee makes its selections or decisions.
+- NomCom delegates must avoid behavior that would bring the Committee into disrepute or undermine or interfere with deliberations or the integrity of the process by which the Committee makes its selections or decisions.

-- When using electronic means for origination, transmission, and storage of committee materials, NomCom members will take special security steps to safeguard the confidentiality and data integrity of such materials.
+- When using electronic means for origination, transmission, and storage of committee materials, NomCom delegates will take special security steps to safeguard the confidentiality and data integrity of such materials.
 These include but are not limited to: (a) maintaining personal control over all computers used in connection with NomCom work, (b) notifying the NomCom Chair in the event of any compromise or suspected compromise of committee materials, or if the compromise or suspected compromise relates to the NomCom Chair, notifying such person as may be designated by the NomCom to receive such notification, (c) complying with national law provisions affecting Personal Data.